11 Things People Suffering From PTSD Want You to Know

 2. It isn’t something that goes away on its own and can be willed away

-“The reason we have flashbacks, nightmares, extreme sadness, numbness or any of the numerous other symptoms is because our brains have not properly processed the traumatic event yet,” Chelsea says.
+“The reason we have flashbacks, nightmares, extreme sadness, numbness or any of the numerous other symptoms is that our brains have not properly processed the traumatic event yet,” Chelsea says.

 Similar to depression, PTSD is a recurring affliction that takes time and professional help to cure.
 It isn’t a state of mind or a conscious choice.

 3. People suffering from PTSD have the same symptoms

 Not all traumatic events are the same, and not every person is created equally; for this reason, each has a different way of experiencing PTSD.
 Others may experience nightmares and crippling anxiety, while for others it may be severe depression or social isolation.